trangnguyen2906/Power-BI-Sales-Performance-Analysis-Retail/README.md

-# 📊 Project Title: Sales Performance Analysis
+# 📊 Analyze Sales Performance on Superstore Dataset Using Power BI
-Author: [Your Name]
-Date: YYYY-MM-DD
-Tools Used: SQL/ Power BI/ Python

----

 ## 📑 Table of Contents
 1. [📌 Background & Overview](#-background--overview)